aktau/aktau.github.com/content/posts/014-neovim-encoding-files-buffers-and-you.md

 ---

 In my guise as a Neovim developer, I was recently looking at how vim handles character encoding.
-This lead me down a whole rabbit hole that I haven't seen the end of yet.
-This article describes what I've learned and what I still have left to discover.
+This lead me down a rabbit hole that I haven't seen the end of yet.
+This article describes what I've learned and what's left to discover.

 <!-- more -->